The first question most people ask when they’re considering buying or building an electric skateboard is: “Are those things even legal?”

 The enforcement of that law is not universal, something which seems to be common in every place that outlaws the use of electric skateboards.
 One member of the Vancouver police force is on record stating that they don’t ticket people using them unless they’re being reckless and endangering the public.

-Some riders try to get around this by riding their boards in the bicycle lanes, but this is a legal gray area.
+Some riders try to get around this by riding their boards in the bicycle lanes, but this is a legal grey area.

 It seems that most provinces in Canada don’t have specific regulations regarding electric skateboards.
 If you’re concerned about the legality of riding one, a good idea is to check on the local laws about hover boards or Solowheels.
 You and I know that these are very different devices, but often in places without specific e-board regulations, they get lumped together because they do function in a similar way and they’re used for similar purposes.
 In Canada, it’s a safe bet that your electric skateboard won’t qualify as a motor vehicle, which makes it uninsurable, and therefore illegal for road use.
 Weirdly, many places consider them “motorized vehicles”, which makes them illegal for use on sidewalks, as well.
 This is confusing, because there’s a fuzzy legal difference between “motorized vehicle” and “motor vehicle.”
 This distinction, though, is made at the city level, not the provincial level.